Bridged treatment comparisons: an illustrative application in HIV treatment: Results

 \subsection{Simulation Results}

-To assess the performance of the permutation test, a brief simulation study was conducted.
+To assess the performance of the diagnostic test, a brief simulation study was conducted.
 Details on data generation are provided in Appendix 2.
 Type 1 error and power were compared for difference significance level thresholds of 0.05, 0.10, and 0.20.
 The type 1 error was estimated by the proportion of P values below the threshold under the correctly specified nuisance models.
 Power was estimated by the proportion of P values below the specified significance level when a covariate was excluded from the sampling model.
-As expected for permutation-based tests, the type 1 error was controlled at the nominal level (Appendix Table A1) and power was 1 despite the magnitude of bias being small relative to the standard error of the estimator.
-CIs covered at the nominal level when the sampling model was correctly specified, with slight increases in coverage when restricting the simulated data sets to where the permutation P value was above the significance threshold (Appendix Table A2-A3).
+The type 1 error was near the nominal level (Appendix Table A1) and power was 1 despite the magnitude of bias being small relative to the standard error of the estimator.
+CIs covered at the nominal level when the sampling model was correctly specified, with slight increases in coverage when restricting the simulated data sets to where the diagnostic P value was above the significance threshold (Appendix Table A2-A3).